telerik/ajax-docs/api/client/Telerik.Web.UI.RadTagCloud.md

 The event arguments.

-### dataBound
+### itemsRequested

-The dataBound event is raised when the RadTagCloud object is successfully bound to the requested data.
+The itemsRequested event is fired when the requested items from the Web Service are successfully loaded.

 #### Event Data